Ditectrev/DP-203/README.md

 - [ ] Box 1: OFFSET.
 Box 2: OFFSET.
 - [ ] Box 1: LAG.
 Box 2: LAG.

-### HOTSPOT You are creating dimensions for a data warehouse in an Azure Synapse Analytics dedicated SQL pool.
+### You are creating dimensions for a data warehouse in an Azure Synapse Analytics dedicated SQL pool.
 You create a table by using the Transact-SQL statement shown in the following exhibit.

 ![Question 142](images/question142.jpg)